theresalca/Module-2-draft/docs/week1-exploratory.md

 Finally, it's a good idea to explore other factors that might affect the measurement.
 These other factors might be a source of systematic error.
 Read about  [systematic error here first](uncertainty-introduction#random-uncertainty) (2 minutes).

-Here are some ideas (feel free to explore others too):
+Here are some ideas of things you can explore (feel free to explore others too):

-- different combinations of blocks/ramps
+- Try out different combinations of blocks/ramps
 What combination of block/ramp might yield the best quality data?

+- Do the following factors affect your measurement?
-- exact location of where the block is placed on the ramp
+    - the exact location of where the block is placed on the ramp
     - speed of how quickly the ramp is raised
-- direction the ramp is tilted
+    - the direction the ramp is tilted
-- orientation of the block
+    - the orientation of the block

-Do any of these factrors affect the measurement?
-Which ones are most significant?
+If any of these factrors affect the measurement, which ones are most significant?

-*Note: If we didn't already have a hypothesis in mind, we could use this exploration to help generate a hypothesis*
+*Note: If we didn't already have a hypothesis in mind, we could use this exploration to help generate a hypothesis.
+If you have an idea that comes out of your exploration, be sure to share it [here on Piazza](https://piazza.com/class/kdyuyniyaz052s?cid=7)!*

 ## Designing the Experiment